-2. Fine-Tuning GPT-2 for creative writing generation
+Fine-tuning GPT-2 for creative writing generation

 In this example, we fine-tune a pre-trained GPT-2 model to generate creative writing samples.
 GPT-2, developed by OpenAI, is an ultramodern autoregressive language model capable of generating coherent and contextually relevant text.
 We will utilize a text dataset that contains creative writing samples and fine-tune the GPT-2 model to tailor it to this specific task.

-.
+Refer to the following code:

 ``python